Full disclosure: we’re making the pizza buns for the extras that get left at home

 Mac and cheese is a surefire win for our kids, which is why we love this take on easy mac from Food Fanatic.
 The best part?
 It’s made entirely in the microwave and comes together in a flash.

 Two words: pizza bites.
-Keep a batch in the freezer, and you’ll always have them at the ready.
-Check out this version by Super Healthy Kids.
+Keep a batch in the freezer, and you’ll always have them ready for an easy school lunch idea for kids.
+Get the recipe at Super Healthy Kids.

 Ultimate Kiddie Cobb Salad